Skip to main content

 (H) Medicare part D-covered services

-Drugs that are covered or are eligible to be covered by medicare part D for dually eligible consumers are not covered by medicaid.
+Drugs that are covered or are eligible to be covered by medicare part D for dually eligible recipients are not covered by medicaid.
 Medicaid does not pay medicare cost sharing for medicare part D services.

 Supplemental Information